 “Better segmentation leads to better engagement.
 With Amplitude Engage, iflix has improved campaign conversion-to-view rates and increased ad revenue four-fold by leveraging behavioural segmentation to target users.
 Amplitude Engage has empowered us to execute highly targeted experiences and tune campaigns to drive impact” —Emmanuel Frenehard, iflix’s CTO

-John Matthews, iflix’s Head of Engineering, agrees with Frenehard, calling Amplitude Engage “invaluable” to the company’s quest to understand and personalize its messages for users.
+John Mathews, iflix’s Head of Engineering, agrees with Frenehard, calling Amplitude Engage “invaluable” to the company’s quest to understand and personalize its messages for users.

 Testing a hypothesis for an improved user experience